 Quicker and less painful software upgrades

-With cloud technology and the rise of software as a service (SaaS), the upgrades to the software generally don’t cost you anything.
-If you purchase a perpetual software license, you’ll typically have pay a sizable amount for your vendor to actually perform the upgrade and likely have to provision new hardware to ensure that you can continue to operate during the upgrade.
 This is precisely why many associations put off upgrading their enterprise software solutions for so long.
 Of course, the longer you wait to upgrade, the more painful and expensive it gets.
 In the cloud, you’re guaranteed to always benefit from the most recent version.
 Not only that, but those upgrades are deployed automatically so that you don’t have the services cost associated with an on-premise upgrade.

 More flexibility for remote workers

 Every year, we see a greater percentage of the workforce saying they want the ability to work remotely at least part of the time.
 Whether it’s an employee wanting to log in while attending a conference or the ability to open up the hiring pool to workers outside your location, cloud technology allows you to work from anywhere.
-The best of breed solutions also are competing vigorously in the mobile space, which means you can benefit from them even if you’re not in front of your computer.
+The best AMS solutions also are competing vigorously in the mobile space, which means you can benefit from them even if you’re not in front of your computer.

 The need for new skillsets